 Tips for baking soft and chewy molasses cookies

 - Butter and sugar – When creaming together the butter and sugar, beat using the paddle attachment on medium-high speed.
-Mix for about 2-3 minutes until you reach a light and fluffy consistency (first photo below).
+Mix for about 2-3 minutes until you reach a light and fluffy consistency (first photo above).

 - Organic molasses – I’ll get into a bit more detail later, but using organic molasses really makes these cookies!